Burlington Electric Department: Historic building

 Burlington Electric Department's Pine Street campus was featured as a "Hidden Treasure".
 It was built around 1969 by architect Julian Goodrich of Freeman French Freeman, and is dedicated to BED's Superintendent from 1954 to 1975, William A. Stebbins.
 It is "an excellent example of the International Style" with curtain wall construction.
 The building has two porte-cochères.

-Russian software hack
+Alleged Russian software hack

 On December 30, 2016, The Washington Post reported that Russian hackers had penetrated the U.S. electric grid through the Burlington Electric computer system.
 After some elementary fact-checking, journalist Glenn Greenwald reported that this had not happened.
 A day later, the Post updated the story to say that there was "no indication" that Russian hackers had penetrated the electric grid and that the computer that had been hacked was not connected to it.
 Regardless, Vermont Governor Peter Shumlin said on Dec 30,"This episode should highlight the urgent need for our federal government to vigorously pursue and put an end to this sort of Russian meddling".